 How do you take your photos?

 I have a Canon XSi that I use for all of my normal shots.
-I shoot 85% of the time with the kit lens (the lens that came with the camera).
+I recently purchased a Canon 35 mm f/2 lens and I shoot with that 95% of the time.
 I also take a ton of photos with my phone because I always have it with me and it's so much less conspicuous.
 I'd say this album is about 60% camera photos, 40% phone.

 I do very little post processing for my photos.
 Most are straight out of camera.
 This is mostly because I have no idea what I am doing with photo editing, but also because I like the look of normally lit shots.